litespeedtech/lscache_wp/litespeed-cache/readme.txt

 == Changelog ==

+= 2.6.4.1 - Oct 25 2018 =
+* 🔥🐞<strong>Media</strong>: Fixed a bug where the wrong table was used in the Image Optimization process.

 = 2.6.4 - Oct 24 2018 =
 * 🌱: Ability to create custom default config options per hosting company.